BKtensor/Reinforcement-Learning/README.md

-# use Rl play game made by pygame
+# use Reinforcement-Learning play game made by pygame

 ## english